-The Faculty of Indifference is a comedy about counter-terrorism, torture, boredom, suicide and death by natural causes.
-Trapped between the memory of an intolerable past and the anticipation of so much worse to come, Exley finds there’s nothing he can do but live.
+Mixing Beckett and St Augustine, prison diaries, Japanese Go and Greek tragedy, The Faculty of Indifference is a profoundly black comedy about torture, boredom, suicide and love.
+Trapped in the moment between an intolerable past and so much worse to come, Exley finds there’s nothing he can do but live.

 ‘Fleshing out the shadowy metaphysical hints of Beckett’s novels, this intellectual romp is the best debut I have read in years.’ —Nicholas Lezard, The Guardian